twoGiants/tdd-practice/examples/storage/stack.md

 - after one push is not empty
 - after one push and pop is empty
 - after two pushes size is two
-- popping empty stack panics with underflow
+- popping empty stack errors with underflow
-- pushing full stack panics with overflow
+- pushing full stack errors with overflow
 - pushing X will pop X
 - pushing X and Y will pop Y and then X